-The theory of R. Frolov allows to bring into accordance the stories of Plutarch and Suetonius.
-After the disturbances on the day of the vote the senate declared that it sides with Cato and is opposed to the bill of Metellus Nepos which could let to sedition and civil war (Plut.
+The theory of R. Frolov allows us to bring into accordance the stories of Plutarch and Suetonius.
+After the disturbances on the day of the vote, the senate declared that it sided with Cato and was opposed to the bill of Metellus Nepos, which could lead to sedition and civil war (Plut.
 Cat.
 Min.
-28. 6) and after that suspended Caesar and Nepos from their the administration of the state by depriving them the political initiative (Suet.
+28. 6), and after that suspended Caesar and Nepos from their administration of the state by depriving them of the political initiative (Suet.
 Iul.
 16. 1: ambo administratione rei publicae decreto patrum submouerentur).
 Both Caesar and Nepos disobeyed and continued to perform their duties: Nepos “suddenly” (αἰφνίδιον) assembled the people and delivered a speech against Cato (Plut.
 Cat.
 Min.
 29. 1); Caesar continued to hold a court on the Forum (Suet.
 Iul.
 16. 1).
-But both these actions – the speech of Nepos and the court session of Caesar, – had roughly the same final: when Caesar learned that some were ready to stop him by force of arms, he laid aside his toga-praetexta, dismissed his lictors and went home (Suet.
+But both these actions – the speech of Nepos and the court session of Caesar – had roughly the same finale: when Caesar learned that some were ready to stop him by force of arms, he laid aside his toga-praetexta, dismissed his lictors and went home (Suet.
 Iul.
-16. 1); Metellus declared that “he was fleeing from Cato's tyranny and the conspiracy against Pompey” and left Rome (Plut.
+16. 1); Metellus declared that “he was fleeing from Cato’s tyranny and the conspiracy against Pompey” and left Rome (Plut.
 Cat.
 Min.
 29. 1).